jtiagosantos/DoWhile-2021-App/README.md

 ## :memo: Project

-FullStakc project of the system that will be used at Rocketseat's DoWhile 2021 event. #NLWHeat
+FullStack project of the system that will be used at Rocketseat's DoWhile 2021 event. #NLWHeat

 <hr>